zhengaq/TabPFN/tests/README.md

    - Confirms that statistics change when model configuration changes
    - Tests both classifiers and regressors

-### Cross-Platform Consistency
+### Platform-Specific Consistency

-TabPFN uses a statistical approach to verify model consistency that works reliably across different:
+TabPFN models can produce slightly different predictions across platforms due to:
+- Different CPU architectures (x86 vs ARM)
-- Operating systems (Windows, macOS, Linux)
+- Different operating systems (Linux, macOS, Windows)
-- Hardware architectures (x86, ARM, etc.)
-- Python versions
-- NumPy versions
+- Different underlying BLAS/LAPACK implementations
+- Compiler-specific floating-point optimizations

-Instead of relying on exact hash values (which can be brittle due to platform-specific floating-point differences), our approach computes key statistical properties of model predictions:
+Instead of relying on exact hash values, we use a statistical approach that:
-1. **Distribution statistics** - min, max, mean, median, standard deviation
+1. **Computes distribution statistics** - min, max, mean, median, standard deviation
-2. **Percentiles** - p10, p25, p75, p90 capture the distribution shape
+2. **Captures distribution shape** - percentiles at p10, p25, p75, p90
-3. **Output shape** - ensures the dimensionality remains consistent
+3. **Verifies output shape** - ensures the dimensionality remains consistent

-The tests are designed for cross-platform compatibility by:
+The test suite is designed with these features:
+1. **Platform-specific reference values** - Reference stats are generated on a specific platform and Python version defined at the top of the test file
+2. **Platform-specific test execution** - Tests only run on matching platforms using pytest's skipif decorator
-1. Using scikit-learn's 16 decimal precision mode (`USE_SKLEARN_16_DECIMAL_PRECISION = True`)
+3. **Double precision stability** - Uses scikit-learn's 16 decimal precision mode (`USE_SKLEARN_16_DECIMAL_PRECISION = True`)
-2. Allowing small variations (1% relative tolerance) in statistics to account for inevitable floating-point differences across platforms
+4. **Reasonable tolerance** - Allows small variations (1-3% relative tolerance) in statistics to account for unavoidable precision differences
-3. Using fixed random seeds throughout the testing process

-This approach provides a good balance between:
+5. **Fixed random seeds** - Ensures reproducibility within the same platform

+This approach:
-- Being strict enough to catch real regressions or changes in model behavior
+- Catches real regressions or changes in model behavior
-- Being flexible enough to avoid false positives from harmless platform-specific variations
+- Avoids false positives from platform-specific variations
+- Acknowledges the reality that exact numerical equivalence across all platforms is not practical

 ### When a Consistency Test Fails